org-arl/unet-blog/_posts/2021-04-21-frequency-band-control-in-unetstack.md

 ### The need to control centre frequency and bandwidth

-Acoustic modems transmit physical sound waves via a trasducer, typically a piezo electric device.
+Acoustic modems transmit physical sound waves via a transducer, typically a piezo electric device.
 Such sound emitters have an ideal resonance frequency F and a Q factor of the order of 0.3.
 This means that the efficient region of the frequencies it can transmit centres around the resonance frequency with a bandwidth of about 0.3 x F. Q may be higher or lower depending on the exact transducer.

 The transducer in medium range Subnero modem has a transducer with a resonance close to 26kHz << check>>.
 The recommended default bandwidth is B=12kHz which is half of the computationally possible bandwidth of 24kHz.
 Thus an effective transmit modulation scheme can be set such that the centre `C=26kHz` and `B=12kHz`.